 Now for those of you who have some advanced experience using Google Analytics, the value of motion charts may not be that big of a revelation…after all, it’s been an available feature of Google Analytics for some time now.
 But for the rest of you, motion charts can be a valuable tool in search marketing as it helps to point out some critical data patterns and relationships you might otherwise have overlooked.

 What metrics to use on the motion chart?

 You’ll want to first understand the objectives as it relates to your website and thereby the metrics that should be used to measure and improve upon these objectives.
 The other area to determine is whether your site is an e-commerce site or not.
 E-commerce sites make interpreting the data a little bit more intuitive because you’re dealing with metrics such as e-commerce conversion rate and revenue as it relates back to keywords that are either paid, non-paid (organic) or both.

-Below, we’ll look at an e-commerce scenario where we may want to observe traffic-driving keywords which have the best conversion rates along with pointing out areas to improve SEO and keyword optimization.
+Below, we’ll look at an e-commerce scenario where we may want to observe traffic-driving keywords that have the best conversion rates along with pointing out areas to improve SEO and keyword optimization.